digitronik/miqsel/README.md

 src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 </p>

-Simple command line application to spin [selenium container](http://quay.io/redhatqe/selenium-standalone) and provide `vnc` access.
+`miqsel` is a Python CLI utility leaveraging a Selenium container image to efficiently manage a `selenium server` and provide `vnc` access.

 ### Prerequisite: